-The New Haven CT CSA Experience
+The New Haven Farms CSA Experience

-By choosing to participate in New Haven Farms’ CSA Program, you make a powerful commitment to purchase local, organic produce that positively impacts our local economy, personal health, and environment.
+By choosing to participate in New Haven Farms’ CSA Program, you make a powerful commitment to purchase local, organic produce that positively impacts our local economy, personal health, and the environment.
 Each week, you will bring home a fresh basket of vegetables, according to what is in season that week on the farm.
 This basket may contain unfamiliar vegetables and expose you and your family to new and healthy eating options.
 You will learn about eating seasonally, becoming more in tune with the New England farming calendar.

-Our New Haven, CT CSA is unique as all of the food is grown within the city of New Haven.
+Our CSA is unique as all of the food is grown within the city of New Haven.
 We are a true urban farm, growing food in otherwise abandoned spaces in the city, bringing fresh food, garden and environmental education, and neighborhood revitalization to areas in need.
 We build our farms using compost and topsoil from outside of the city, ensuring the highest quality soil medium.
 CSA members will be invited to open farm work days providing further opportunity to be connected with your food.
 You will receive weekly emails from Jacqueline Maisonpierre, the Farm Director, with weekly harvest and farm updates as well as relevant recipes and vegetable storage tips.